Scott Riswold

 Nine countries.
 Four continents.
 Thirty years in the rooms where consequential things happen.

-Scott Riswold is a senior American diplomat, currently serving, whose career spans Lagos, Taipei, Kabul, Addis Ababa, Bangkok, Washington DC, Beijing, London, and Manila.
+Scott Riswold is a private envoy.
+A senior American diplomat, currently serving, whose career spans Lagos, Taipei, Kabul, Addis Ababa, Bangkok, Washington DC, Beijing, London, and Manila.

 Ten years in hospitality came next, an industry built entirely on reading people, anticipating what they need before they ask for it, and making the person in front of you feel that their outcome is the only thing that matters.
 The diplomatic career followed.
 Different environments.
 The same quality, refined across each one.